-- treat customers and visitors with dignity and respect - provide accessible and clear information about services in appropriate formats and languages that meet people's needs. - provide a comprehensive, consistent and systematic service in Welsh for our Welsh speaking customers as we do in English for our English speaking customers. - continue to make physical and other reasonable adjustments to Council premises and services so that they are accessible. - provide services that take into account customers age, disability gender reassignment, marriage and civil partnership, pregnancy or maternity status, race, religion and belief, sex and sexual orientation or any other individual characteristics, such as Welsh language. - promote and encourage people to report unlawful harassment and continue to work with partner organisations to make Flintshire a safer place to live, work and visit free from discrimination and harassment. - hold meetings in accessible venues or make arrangements to meet access requirements. - consider needs of those actively engaged in religious or cultural observances when planning events to avoid exclusion, disadvantage, this may include timing or dietary requirements.
+- treat customers and visitors with dignity and respect - provide accessible and clear information about services in appropriate formats and languages that meet people's needs. - provide a comprehensive, consistent and systematic service in Welsh for our Welsh speaking customers as we do in English for our English speaking customers. - continue to make physical and other reasonable adjustments to Council premises and services so that they are accessible. - provide services that take into account customers' age, disability, gender reassignment, marriage and civil partnership, pregnancy or maternity status, race, religion and belief, sex and sexual orientation or any other individual characteristics, such as Welsh language. - promote and encourage people to report unlawful harassment and continue to work with partner organisations to make Flintshire a safer place to live, work and visit free from discrimination and harassment.

-- respond quickly to any complaints that we receive about our services including those of discrimination. - provide training for employees to develop the knowledge, attitudes and behaviour, which support diversity and equality. - ensure that any organisation who acts/provides a service on our behalf comply with the Equality Act 2010, any other relevant equalities legislation, and the Council's Welsh Language Scheme and Welsh Language Standards (when implemented). - use objective criteria to award grants and to allocate services. - monitor our services to ensure equal access and outcomes and take action to address any inequalities. - engage and consult with local communities and stakeholders to better understand our customers' needs and shape future service delivery
+- hold meetings in accessible venues or make arrangements to meet access requirements. - consider needs of those actively engaged in religious or cultural observances when planning events to avoid exclusion or disadvantage.
+This may include timing or dietary requirements. - respond quickly to any complaints that we receive about our services including those of discrimination. - provide training for employees to develop the knowledge, attitudes and behaviour, to comply with equality legislation. - ensure that any organisation who acts/provides a service on our behalf comply with the Equality Act 2010, any other relevant equalities legislation, and the Welsh Language Standards. - use objective criteria to award grants and to allocate services. - monitor our services to ensure equal access and outcomes and take action to address any inequalities. - engage and consult with local communities and stakeholders to better understand our customers' needs and shape future service delivery.